hughhan1/rtest/README.md

    99.61 ± 28.52 times faster than pytest --collect-only
 ```

-*Performance benchmarks are a work-in-progress.
-These results are from a typical test suite using hyperfine with 20 runs each on MacBook Pro M4 Pro (48GB RAM).
-More comprehensive benchmarking is on the roadmap once additional features are implemented.*
+*Performance benchmarks shown are preliminary results from a specific test suite using hyperfine with 20 runs each on MacBook Pro M4 Pro (48GB RAM).
+Results may vary significantly depending on test suite characteristics, system configuration, and workload.
+More comprehensive benchmarking across diverse scenarios is planned.*

 ## Quick Start